OmarMinawi3/Firmware-Analysis/README.md

 ![alt text](https://github.com/OmarMinawi3/Firmware-Analysis/blob/master/image14.png)

 #### Step 6: Extracting the compressed file system using DD
 ##### The next step is to extract the file system from the firmware file.
 To do this, we need to provide an input file, output file, bytes to skip, byte size and number of bytes.
-The complete command is:
+The *skip* and *count* fields are determined from the Binwalk output when initially analyzing the file.
+The *bs* (byte size) field can remain as 1.
 ![alt text](https://github.com/OmarMinawi3/Firmware-Analysis/blob/master/image11.png)

-##### The *skip* and *count* fields are determined from the Binwalk output when initially analyzing the file.
-The *bs* (byte size) field can remain as 1.

 ##### The *skip* field can be determined using the “decimal” or offset value in the original Binwalk output.
 This value is 327744.
 ![alt text](https://github.com/OmarMinawi3/Firmware-Analysis/blob/master/image13.png)